Saif-Al-Falahi/E-Commerce/README.md

 - Advanced filtering and sorting options
 - Category-based product filtering
 - Product detail pages with images and description
+- Responsive design for all devices

 ### Cart and Checkout
 - Shopping cart with quantity adjustment
+- Coupon application for discounts
 - Checkout process with stock reduction
 - Order confirmation and history
+- Secure payment processing

 ### User Management
 - User registration and authentication